About The Truman Group: Our Team

 For over twenty years, Cindy has worked in schools, private practice and community mental health centers serving youth, adults, couples, families and LGBTQ+ individuals.
 For a decade she and her family were part of international school communities in Africa and India.
 She served in the Peace Corps for three years in West Africa, and has worked as an instructor and course director at the Colorado Outward Bound School.
 Cindy has a holistic, strengths-based approach, rooted in compassion and empowerment.
 She uses experiential and somatic modalities that access clarity and healing through enhancing self-awareness, including trauma-informed cognitive behavioral therapy, internal family systems (parts work), EMDR (trauma processing), relational life therapy (couples work) and play therapy with children.
 In addition, Cindy is certified in mindfulness-based cognitive therapy (MBCT) and mindfulness-based stress reduction (MBSR).

-Ann Michelle Connors, MS, MHC
+Ann Michelle Connors, MS, LMHC

 Sarah Conti, MSW, LCSW